-order book today
+order book today with a 30% discount

 Organized around the letters exchanged between the leaders as the crisis developed and augmented, with personal details of the circumstances under which they were written, considered, and received, James Blight and janet Lang poignantly document the rapidly shifting physical and psychological realities faced in Washington, Moscow, and Havana.
 The result is a revolving stage that allows the reader to experience the Cuban missile crisis as never before—through the eyes of each leader as they move through the crisis.
 The Armageddon Letters transports the reader back to October 1962, telling a story as gripping as any fictional apocalyptic novel.